mattvonrocketstein/spock/README.rst

 pythonic.
 I've also fixed what bugs I found, and implemented stuff that the margins were originally too narrow to contain (e.g. WalkSAT).

+The constraint solving code is also AI:MA code that has been rearranged and updated.
+I added utility classes for quickly drawing up and solving constraint problems, so it's easier to work with.

 Spock Supports::

   - First Order Logic [via AI:MA]
   - Agent logic (obligations, decisions) [following Shoham '94]
   - Temporal logic (very crude, very in-progress)
+  - Constraint solving

 Wishlist::